 In the future, the District may issue a portion or all of the remaining authorized but unissued general obligation debt for purposes of providing public improvements to support development as it occurs within the District's service area; however, as of the date of this audit, the amount and timing of any debt issuances is not determinable.

 NOTE 6 NET POSITION

-The District has net position consisting of two components - restricted and unrestricted.
+The District has net position consisting of three components - net investment in capital assets, restricted and unrestricted.